-- This waiver will not affect cost sharing parameters that could indirectly affect the scope of coverage. - This waiver meets the affordability requirements of Section 1332 (b)(1)(B): - This waiver will not affect cost sharing parameters (deductible, coinsurance, copays, OOP Max, etc.), which will continue to rely on the federal Actuarial Value Calculator for annual calibration.
-Coverage and cost sharing protections (such as the self-only coverage limit) against excessive out-of-pocket spending will remain the same.
-There will be no increases in designed or effective enrollee cost sharing, whether based on parameters or premiums, due to the approval or existence of this waiver. - o EHB coverage will be unaffected, and thus have no indirect effect on cost sharing. - Cost sharing for vulnerable populations by health condition, age, income, geographic location, or any other demographic characteristic will be unaffected. - This waiver request meets the affected number of individuals requirements of Section 1332 (b)(1)(C).
-The state expects more, not fewer, Minnesota residents will enroll in coverage if this waiver is approved.
-Minnesota estimates that this waiver will result in at least 20,000 more Minnesota residents accessing health insurance and as many as 50,000, in comparison to the number expected in the absence of the MPSP. - This waiver request meets the deficit neutrality requirement of Section 1332 (b)(1)(D).
-This waiver will not result in increased federal spending, administrative costs or other expenses to the federal government, nor reduce federal income tax, payroll tax, excise tax, health insurance tax, PCORI assessments, or any other federal revenue. - This waiver retains the existing scope of benefits, including requiring the provision for 10 EHB, matching the state's benchmark plan's covered service list and minimum visit limits.
+- This waiver request meets the deficit neutrality requirement of Section 1332 (b)(1)(D).
+Any anticipated increase in federal spending, administrative costs or other expenses to the federal government, or reduction in federal income tax, payroll tax, excise tax, health insurance tax, PCORI assessments, or any other federal revenue is accounted for and explained in the economic and actuarial analysis. - This waiver retains the existing scope of benefits, including requiring the provision for 10 EHB, matching the state's benchmark plan's covered service list and minimum visit limits.
 Waiver approval will not result in a decrease in the number of individuals with coverage that meets the EHB, nor will approval of this waiver affect health plan coverage offered through the state's basic health plan, MinnesotaCare, Medicaid, or employers. - This waiver meets the requirements of Section 1332(a)(3).
 Minnesota proposes that the savings that the federal government would have otherwise spent on PTC be used instead for broader financial support of the individual market through the MPSP.
 It also seeks the pass through of funding of the federal assistance that, absent this waiver, would have otherwise been spent on Minnesotans pursuant to the state's BHP, MinnesotaCare. - This waiver requests no change or consideration of any kind to state-specific exchanges or the federal role in the exchange or Minnesota's BHP.
 As previously stated, this waiver requests both: (1) federal funds that, absent the waiver for the MPSP, would have otherwise been spent on Minnesotans pursuant to the BHP, be instead directed to the state to be treated as BHP trust funds for the purposes of 42 C.F.R.
 Part 600, Subpart H; and (2) federal PTC that would have otherwise been spent without the waiver be instead directed to the MPSP.
-There is a financially immaterial effect on federal operations in terms of having existing HHS, CMS, and Office of the Actuary (OACT) staff review and approve this waiver request. - This waiver request meets the requirements for public input and a coordinated approach under Section 1332 (a)(4) and (5).
-The proposed waiver is publicly posted and public hearings are scheduled.
-Public comment will be solicited in compliance with 31 §CFR 33.112 and 45 §CFR 155.1312.
+It is estimated that federal staff would not need to be hired pursuant to this waiver, but existing staff time would be valued at \$100,000 in the initial year and the fifth year, when an extension request needs review.
+For every other year, we estimated existing staff time would be valued at \$50,000 per year.
+These numbers are show on Table E-13 in the Actuarial Analysis. - This waiver request meets the requirements for public input and a coordinated approach under Section 1332 (a)(4) and (5).
+The proposed waiver is publicly posted and public hearings were held.
+Public comment was solicited in compliance with 31 § CFR 33.112 and additional public comment will be solicited in compliance with 45 § CFR 155.1312.
 Online materials meet national and Minnesota accessibility standards.